cortado-mobile-solutions/apidoc-mdm/docs/apps.md

 The image file

 ## Install App
 With this request an app installation for a device of a user can be triggered.
 The app has to be already assigned to the user or the device and it has to be compatible.
 The response contains informations about the success or failure of the installation .
-Using an administrator access token the app can be pushed to any device.
+Using an administrator access token the app can be pushed to any device.<br>
-The request can be used for optional and mandatory apps.
+The request can be used for optional and mandatory apps.<br>
 Applications of the type "MU" are currently not supported by this request

 ### Install App Request

 #### Parameters
-The *id* of the app can be obtained through the Get App List request The *clientid* can be retrieved through the device list request as described [here](device.md)
+The *id* of the app can be obtained through the Get App List request<br>
+The *clientid* can be retrieved through the device list request as described [here](device.md)

 | Field | Description |